albertoRamon/Kylin/KylinWithQlik/README.md

 &nbsp;
 &nbsp;

-## Install Qlik:
+### Install Qlik:
 Requires: [(System Requeriments)](https://help.qlik.com/en-US/sense/1.1/Subsystems/Desktop/Content/Introduction/InstallingDesktop.htm)
 * Windows 7 SP1 (64 bit) or 8.1 (64 bits)

   Be careful with 64 bits and SP1, its mandatory

-  I have tested it on Windows 2012 and didn’t Work
+  Has been tested it on Windows 2012 and didn’t work
 * Framework .Net 4.5.2
 * 1.5 GB of free Disk Space

-Note: The Language of Qlik Desktop is the same as your S.O. (you can change)
+Note: The Language of Qlik Desktop is the same as your S.O. (cann't be changed)

 My apologies for some pictures in Spanish language  ;)

 &nbsp;

-We launch the process **as Admin**:
+Launch the process **as Admin**:
 <p align="center">
   <img src=./Images/05.png />
 </p>